 5. The instructions will direct you to your 1098-T forms at ECSI’s website.

-Our offices will be closed December 24th through January 1st, for the holiday season.
-The online services will be available for making payments during this time and will post immediately when a payment is submitted.
+Our offices will be closed December 23rd through January 1st, for the holiday season.
+Our online services will be available for making payments during this time and will post immediately when a payment is submitted.
 Any checks sent through the mail will be processed when we reopen on January 2nd.

 HAVE A WONDERFUL CHRISTMAS SEASON!!

 Point Loma Nazarene University Women's Auxiliary

 Would you like to send your student some homemade desserts?
 For a $25 minimum donation, PLNU Women’s Auxiliary will lovingly bake homemade cakes, cookies, brownies or Rice Krispies treats, and will deliver them right to your student’s residence hall!
 Gluten free Rice Krispies treats are available as well.